News and Events

 Marquette University School of Dentistry hygienists provide free care to elementary students

 Hygienists from the School of Dentistry visited Rocketship Southside Community Prep to provide free dental cleanings and check-ups to hundreds of elementary students.
 Principal Madeline Hawkins said for many families, access to dental care is not something readily available or affordable even with insurance.
 “We know that dental hygiene is incredibly important,” Hawkins added.
 “If a student comes to school with a sore tooth or something, that has a huge impact on their ability to learn.”
-Stories appeared in WTMJ-TV (NBC 4), Spectrum News and Medical Health News, March 9-10, 2020.
+Stories appeared in WTMJ-TV (NBC 4), Spectrum News, March 9-10, 2020.

 More news and events

 Marquette is one of six dental schools around the country with a Special Care Dentistry Association (SCDA) student group.

 Every step you take in our four-year program will be guided by faculty and practicing professionals who uphold Marquette's vision.